 “It’s Not Poetry if it Doesn’t Rhyme”

 This is the title of a recent post I was reading, and it got me thinking.
 First of all, it’s a definition of poetry.
-It defines poetry as something that rhymes and if taken at face value, excludes almost all the works Shakespeare and Milton.
+It defines poetry as something that rhymes and if taken at face value, excludes almost all the works of Shakespeare and Milton.
 They mainly wrote blank verse.
 More usually, readers who say this are using “rhyme” figuratively.
 What they’re really saying is that poetry without form isn’t poetry.
 Form includes rhyme and meter.
-So, what someone is really saying is that free verse isn’t poetry.
+So, what they’re really saying is that free verse isn’t poetry.
 Apart from whether the definition is wrong or right, that led me to wonder why definitions are important.